greenkidneybean/SARS-CoV-2_spike_insertion_sequence_analysis/README.md

 - README.md
 - data
     - GARD définitif_11.fa - segment11 alignment from Temmam 2022
+    - output_matches-to-inserts-sim.RData - Number of matches of 9 nucleotides or more to the insertion sequence in 1000 simulated genomes
     - pekar_MRCA_masked.fasta - Most recent common ancestor for SARS-CoV-2 from Pekar 2025
     - pekar-segment11-fasta-alignment-masked.fasta - Aligned segment11 from Pekar 2022 masked recCA to the equivalent section of Wuhan-1
     - sars-cov-2 genome.fasta - Wuhan-1 SARS-CoV-2 genome downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) on 1/8/25